 5. Identify Rachel Carson and explain her impact on the environmental movement.
 Why would critics compare her to Hitler, Stalin, and Mao?

 6. Identify the GOP’s Southern Strategy, and how it contributed to a seismic shift in American electoral politics.
-Explain how do we still feel the impact of the Democrats reversing their role on race.
+Explain how we still feel the impact of the Democrats reversing their stance on race.

 7. Identify the Pentagon Papers and their influence on Nixon’s administration.
 Identify and describe the purpose of Nixon’s “Plumbers.”
 Read the first four paragraphs (above the table of contents) of this Wiki entry for Edward Snowden; then compare and contrast Daniel Ellsberg and Snowden.
 Reach an opinion on whether or not you consider one or both of these leakers heroes or traitors.

-8. Identify the Watergate break-in and how the resulting scandal changed future American politics.
+8. Identify the Watergate break-in.
+Compare and contrast Nixon’s situation in 1972-74 with that of Donald Trump more recently.
+Explain how the resulting scandal changed future American politics.

 Conservative Resurgence 20

 1. Over the next few sections, discuss how one could see a conservative swing coming in American politics during the Carter presidency, even before Ronald Reagan arrived on the scene in 1980.

 2. Interpret Jimmy Carter’s popularity among voters in 1976.
 Why would a character like Carter win the presidency in the mid-1970s?

 3. Identify stagflation and explain why it occurred in the 1970s.
 Identify some industries that deregulated in the 1970s and early 80’s.